 Zayda Wilson (she/her/hers) is an advocate and organizer, with a passion for building up young people.
-She co-leads the development and direction of TPA’s Youth Voice Team efforts.
+She co-leads the development and direction of TPA’s Youth Voice Initiative.
 A graduate of Mount Tahoma High School, Zayda loves playing soccer and is very active in her community.
 She believes that "if you want a difference in the world, you have be the difference - you have to be the person to help make a change for the better."
 Zayda wants to become a lawyer or a teacher and is currently working with students at McCarver Elementary.

 “When I used to think about justice, especially around land and food, I never imagined it being a fight that I was part of.
 The faces that fought against environmental injustices didn’t match mine.
 But I know now, that fight not only includes me but is shaped and powered through me and folks historically and spiritually connected to this land.
 I know that the fight to protect Mother Earth and the fight to liberate our people is one in the same.
 I know that the power in reconnecting to the land and connecting our power in community is one in the same.
 I know that unearthing my ancestry and unearthing healing is one in the same.”

 Follow her work/art and request photography sessions with her by visiting her website here.